Nagendran2807/flask_db_monitoring_k8s/flask_with_postgres/README.md

 terraform apply -var-file=ap-southeast-1.tfvars
 ```

 #### How we deploy production application on cloud ###
 Below things should consider when deploy apps in K8s...
 1. Application is Stateful or Stateless
 2. If it's java based then will come up with heap, cpu, memory calculations
 3. Application scaling based on CPU (we can achieve using hpa object in k8s)
 4. Decide which database we gonna use...
-Prefer either Aurora MySQL or Aurora PostgreSQl
+Prefer either Aurora MySQL or Aurora PostgreSQl (if we plan to choose MySQL or PostgreSQL)
 Why Aurora...?
 (i) Scaling based on CPU
 (ii) Can make it as global database (across multiple regions)